Nonprofit organization

-Nonprofits may be member-serving or community-serving.
-Member-serving nonprofit organizations create a benefit for the members of their organization and can include but are not limited to credit unions, sports clubs, and advocacy groups.
-Community-serving nonprofit organizations focus on providing services to the community either globally or locally.
-Community-serving nonprofits include organizations that deliver aid and development programs, medical research, education, and health services.
-It is possible for a nonprofit to be both member-serving and community-serving.

-Mechanism of money-raising
+Fundraising

-Nonprofit organisations are not driven by generating profit, but they must bring in enough income to pursue their social goals.
+Nonprofit organizations are not driven by generating profit, but they must bring in enough income to pursue their social goals.
 Nonprofits are able to raise money in different ways.
-This includes income from donations from individual donors or foundations; sponsorship from corporations; government funding; programs, services or merchandise sales, and investments.
-Each NPO is unique in which source of income works best for them.
-With an increase in NPO's within the last decade, organizations have adopted competitive advantages to create revenue for themselves to remain financially stable.
+This includes income from donations from individual donors or foundations, sponsorship from corporations, government funding, programs, services, merchandise sales, and investments.
+With an increase in NPOs since 2010, some organizations have adopted competitive advantages to create revenue for themselves to remain financially stable.
 Donations from private individuals or organizations can change each year and government grants have diminished.
 With changes in funding from year to year, many nonprofit organizations have been moving toward increasing the diversity of their funding sources.
 For example, many nonprofits that have relied on government grants have started fundraising efforts to appeal to individual donors.

 Management

-A common misconception about nonprofits is that they are run completely by volunteers.
-Most nonprofits have staff that work for the company, possibly using volunteers to perform the nonprofit's services under the direction of the paid staff.
+Most nonprofits have staff that work for the organization, possibly using volunteers to perform the nonprofit's services under the direction of the paid staff.
 Nonprofits must be careful to balance the salaries paid to staff against the money paid to provide services to the nonprofit's beneficiaries.
 Organizations whose salary expenses are too high relative to their program expenses may face regulatory scrutiny.

-A second misconception is that nonprofit organizations may not make a profit.
+Some have the misconception that nonprofit organizations may not make a profit.
 Although the goal of nonprofits is not specifically to maximize profits, they still have to operate as a fiscally responsible business.
-They must manage their income (both grants and donations and income from services) and expenses so as to remain a fiscally viable entity.
-Nonprofits have the responsibility of focusing on being professional, financially responsible, replacing self-interest and profit motive with mission motive.
+They must manage their income (grants, donations, and income from services) and expenses so as to remain a fiscally viable entity.
+Nonprofits have the responsibility of focusing on being professional and financially responsible, replacing self-interest and profit motive with mission motive.

 Though nonprofits are managed differently from for-profit businesses, they have felt pressure to be more businesslike.
-To combat private and public business growth in the public service industry, nonprofits have modeled their business management and mission, shifting their reason of existing to establish sustainability and growth.
+To combat private and public business growth in the public service industry, some nonprofits have modeled their business management and mission, shifting their reason of existing to establish sustainability and growth.

 Setting effective missions is a key for the successful management of nonprofit organizations.
 There are three important conditions for effective mission: opportunity, competence, and commitment.

 One way of managing the sustainability of nonprofit organizations is to establish strong relations with donor groups.
 This requires a donor marketing strategy, something many nonprofits lack.
+Nonprofit organizations need to motivate staff, maintain and communicate a vision, set a strategic direction, manage change effectively, and provide a safe working environment for employees, volunteers, and visitors.
+These issues are comparable to those affecting a commercial business but factors which place a nonprofit organization at risk have been identified such as lack of direction or clear purpose, over-centralized management and decision-making, and lack of engagement with staff.